coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 Wildcards vs abstractions
 `````````````````````````

-The rewrite tactic supports :token:`r_items` containing holes.
+The rewrite tactic supports :token:`r_item`\s containing holes.
 For example, in
 the tactic ``rewrite (_ : _ * 0 = 0).``
 the term ``_ * 0 = 0`` is interpreted as ``forall n : nat, n * 0 = 0.``
 Anyway this tactic is *not* equivalent to